diku-dk/futhark/docs/usage.rst

 Reproducibility
 ---------------

-The Futhark compiler is deterministic by design, so repeatedly compiling the *same program* with the *same version* of the compiler will produce identical output every time.
+The Futhark compiler is deterministic by design, meaning that repeatedly compiling the *same program* with the *same compilation flags* and using the *same version* of the compiler will produce identical output every time.